 - Morning & Evening Routine & Weekly Home Blessing

 I desire to be a blessing to my family, and one way I do this is by caring well for our home.
 The goal for all of us is to make sure we are attending well to the priorities God has given us.
 As keepers of our homes, we are to be diligent in the tasks set before us.
 This is your job, ladies, the role the Lord has called you to.
 Do it well, just as you would do a job outside of your home.
 God is our employer, and He has entrusted us to care well for our families, and a part of that is in the way we care for our dwelling places on this earth He has gifted us with.

 The blessing of the house is contentment;

 The glory of the house is hospitality;

-The crown of the house if godliness.
+The crown of the house is godliness.

 I’d love your input – what tips would you give to beginning homemakers?
-Please share with us in the comments.
+Please share it with us in the comments.

 Dawn Wagner says

 Love this!
 I would also say to know that different seasons look different, and that’s ok!
 When you just have a baby or a family member is sick or something, you will not be able to devote as much time.
 Use the time you have even if it’s 5 minutes here and there.